Who was Prophet Muhammad (peace be upon him)?

 • Despite all these struggles, the Prophet ﷺ remained patient upon the harms of the people and the distress of life and poverty; he had no attachment to the luxuries of this worldly life, and he never forgot his past.
 For this reason, he would give special consideration and care to the orphans – because he grew up as an orphan.

-• He was always relaxed and open-minded, content with the decree of Allāh; optimistic and not fearing the blame of people.
+• He was gentle, approachable and broad-hearted in his dealings with people; content with the decree of Allāh and optimistic; courageous in speaking the truth and not fearing the blame of people.
 He never sought revenge for himself; in fact, his pleasure and anger were only for the sake of Allāh, and he did not allow his personal interests to interfere with this.

 • He remained focused and steadfast upon his mission and the reward of the Hereafter, and his worldly struggles did not deter him.
 He did not care much for the luxuries of the world; he never allowed them to distract him from his responsibility of guiding the people.